 Don’t attempt to catch the spider.
 Hospitals have venom identification kits to assist in using the correct anti-venom.

-For more information on treatment of spider bites, see this article from Australian Prescriber.
+For more information on treatment of spider bites, see the Australian Government Health Direct website.

 If a snake hears you coming it will usually slither into the bush, but occasionally you will see a snake sunning itself in the middle of the path.
 Don’t attempt to move the snake but give it a wide berth.
 Don’t walk through long grass in summer.
 You risk surprising a snake or even stepping on it.